COURSES

 Entry Requirements

-Students must have all BSB41419 Certificate IV in Work Health and Safety core units or equivalent competencies.
-Equivalent competencies are predecessors to the following units, which have been mapped as equivalent.
+Students must have all BSB41419 Certificate IV in Work Health and Safety core units or equivalent competencies:

 • BSBWHS412 Assist with workplace compliance with WHS laws

-• BSBWHS413 Contribute to implementation and maintenance of WHS consultation and participation processes
+• BSBWHS413 Contribute to implmentation and maintenance of WHS consultation and participation processes

 • BSBWHS414 Contribute to WHS risk management